-The letter issued by a lender stating that a buyer is “pre-approved” for a particular loan amount and purchase price.
+A buyer’s lender issues a pre-approval letter.
+It states that a buyer is “pre-approved” for a particular loan amount and purchase price.
 To get a pre-approval letter, you need to submit some basic documentation of your financial situation.
 Contrast this with a “pre-qualified” letter, which only requires your self-reporting.
-Needless to say, a “pre-qualified” letter isn't given very much weight by a seller.
-If you are a serious buyer, you should have a pre-approval letter that accompanies your offer.
+Needless to say, sellers don’t give a “pre-qualified” letter much weight.
+If you are a serious buyer, then you should have a pre-approval letter that accompanies your offer.